molundb/molundb.github.io/work-experience/index.md

 - Managed native aspects for Android and iOS, mostly related to biometrics and cryptography.
 - Simplified the architecture of the onboarding process.
-- Introduced and implemented integration tests.
+- Introduced and implemented Flutter integration tests.
 - Facilitated a smooth onboarding process for a new team member.

 ## Android Developer - TIER Mobility (Netlight Consultant)